oxiby/oxiby-docs/src/guide/option.md

 We learned about enums previously when discussing the `Result` type.
 Recall that `Result` is a similar enum that represents either the success or failure of a computation.
-In `Result`'s case, both enum variants, `Ok` and `Err` contain a value that gives more information: either the value that was produced by a successful computation, or details about an error that occurred.
+In `Result`'s case, both enum variants, `Ok` and `Err`, contain a value that gives more information: either the value that was produced by a successful computation, or details about an error that occurred.

 `Option` is similar in that it has two variants, but the second case, `None`, does not hold any additional data, because the variant represents a lack of data entirely.